MinecraftFunctionPlusPlus/MCFPPAPI/docs/en/quickstart/05class/02member.md

 lastUpdate: true
 ---

-# Member of class
+# Member of entity template

-Similar to Java, in MCFPP, members of class include attributes and methods.
-Attributes are the data members, used to store the data of the object; methods are the function of class member, used to operate the data of the object.
-Member of class can access by `.` operator.
+Similar to Java, in MCFPP, members of entity template include attributes and methods.
+Attributes are the data members, used to store the data of the object; methods are the function of entity template member, used to operate the data of the object.
+Member of entity template can access by `.` operator.

 ## Attributes

-Attributes are the data member of class, used to store the data of a object.
+Attributes are the data member of entity template, used to store the data of a object.
 The grammar to define attributes is shown below:

 ```mcfpp
 class A{